html2rss/html2rss/README.md

 **Are you searching for a ready to use "website to RSS" solution?**
 [Check out `html2rss-web`!](https://github.com/gildesmarais/html2rss-web)

-Each website needs a _feed config_ which contains the URL to scrape and CSS selectors to extract the required information (like title, URL, ...).
+The _feed config_s contains the URL to scrape and
+CSS selectors to extract the required information (like title, URL, ...).
 This gem provides [extractors](https://github.com/gildesmarais/html2rss/blob/master/lib/html2rss/item_extractors) (e.g. extract the information from an HTML attribute) and chainable [post processors](https://github.com/gildesmarais/html2rss/tree/master/lib/html2rss/attribute_post_processors) to make information retrieval even easier.